christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 3. Do the userspace programs only configure the kernel or do they run in the background, actively parsing traffic.
 4. Does the kernel have it's own way of persisting configuration across reboots?
     Alternatively, do userspace programs configure the kernel again every time they start?
-5. May the user combine different tools; i.e., use `ip` tool on a system running NetworkManager.
+5. May the user combine different tools; i.e., use `ip` on a system running NetworkManager.

 <HalfImage id="fig:cern" num={1} caption="Networking equipment at CERN." full="true" src="./IMG_0978.jpg" />